-Permit me to say you’re very much fascinated by Japanese culture.
+Please permit me to say you’re very much fascinated by Japanese culture.
 Otherwise, you won’t be learning how to speak Japanese.

-If that’s the case, then you need to make your Japanese language education process part of your love for the culture, and you can do that by watching J-cinemas.
+If that’s the case, you need to make your Japanese language education process part of your love for the culture, and you can do that by watching J-cinemas.

 You heard that right — Movies for Japanese learners!

 How Watching Movies Helps To Learn Japanese?

 If that’s what is in your mind, then you are asking the right question.